Bruce Wasserstein: Personal life

 Wasserstein's political position was liberal.
-He was involved with media since high school and college, when he was an editor on his high school newspaper, The McBurneian Bruce Wasserstein’s Westport Connection - WestportNow.com - Westport, Connecticut, (McBurney School, New York), and later at the University of Michigan Michigan Daily, then served an internship at Forbes magazine.
+He was involved with media since high school and college, when he was an editor on his high school newspaper, The McBurneian (McBurney School, New York), and later at the University of Michigan Michigan Daily, then served an internship at Forbes magazine.
 Inspired by Ralph Nader, he was one of "Nader's Raiders" for a brief length of time.
 Rahm Emanuel and Vernon Jordan were employed by Wasserstein for a few years.
 Wasserstein also served as trustee for the Columbia University Graduate School of Journalism from 2001 until his death.

 Death

-On October 11, 2009, Wasserstein was admitted to hospital with an irregular heartbeat.
+On October 11, 2009, Wasserstein was admitted to a hospital with an irregular heartbeat.
 It was originally reported that his condition was serious, but that he was stable and recovering.
 However, Wasserstein died in Manhattan three days later, on October 14, at the age of 61.